8BitLoser/Hrnchamd-mods/WeatherAdjuster/doc/Weather Adjuster Readme.txt

 Compatibility
 -------------

+Some sky mods such as Watch the Skies will change sky textures.
+You can make it compatible by disabling texture changes in Weather Adjuster's MWSE Mod Config menu.

 This mod will collide with other mods that change weather on cell change.
 It mostly causes visual glitches during weather transitions or region transitions.

 Known compatibility problems: